AdobeDocs/developer-distribute/src/pages/guides/faq.md

 First, if you have both an Enterprise and Personal account, you can try to login with the other.
 Next, if you are in an Enterprirse, you should contact your Adobe Admin to get access.
 If you are not aware of who it is, see [this link](https://helpx.adobe.com/enterprise/kb/contact-administrator.html).
 You can also consult the Admin Console Guide [here](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/users.ug.html).
 Adobe Employees can use the slack channel to get help [here](https://adobe-torq.slack.com/archives/C20KF6FAP).
 If you work for an Enterprise we recommend that you do not use your Personal account to develop any shared plugins.

-### When will ZXPs be supported by this portal?

-The support for ZXP plugins in the Developer Distribution portal is planned for June 2023.

 ### What is the revenue share for paid products?

 For any paid product you offer for sale, you will take 90% of the sales revenue.
 Further details are covered [here](https://partners.adobe.com/exchangeprogram/creativecloud/support/ae-payment-policy.html).
 You will need to register with our payment provider FastSpring.
 After you have registered, you will receive a special FastSpring key and a small text reference you need to add to your profile page, so we can ensure all sales are applied to your account.